Eric Champion

-Eric Champion (born May 12, 1970) is one of the pioneers of mid-1990s Christian pop and modern rock.
-In the beginning of his musical career, he was a pop singer.
-His music had the flair of many of his Christian pop contemporaries but with more of a Michael Jackson–meets–Prince vocal approach with futuristic techno dance sounds.
-Although his first album was released when he was only 18 years old, one of Eric's biggest albums during his pop phase was Vertical Reality, which went on to sell nearly 100,000 units.
+Eric Champion (born May 12, 1970) is an American Christian pop and rock musician.
+Although his first album was released when he was only 18 years old, one of Champions's biggest albums during his pop phase was Vertical Reality, which went on to sell nearly 100,000 units.

-Eric also is noted for songwriting with various artists including Rebecca St. James and Plumb.
+Champion also is noted for songwriting with various artists including Rebecca St. James and Plumb.

-In 1998, Champion was featured at the Atlanta Fest Christian music festival.